 From Birmingham City Jail to the shadow of the Emancipator in the nation’s capital city, King would fight in a style all his own.

-“Edmund Burke said on one occasion that when bad men combine, good men must unite,” the Reverend proclaimed to an audience at Monmouth College in 1966.
+“Edmund Burke said on one occasion that when bad men combine, good men must unite,” the Reverend proclaimed at Monmouth College in 1966.
 “And this is the challenge facing America.
 When bad men plot, good men must plan.
 When bad men bomb and burn, good men must build and bind.
 When bad men shout words of hatred, good men must unite and proclaim the glories of love.
 When bad men seek to preserve a deadening status quo, good men must unite to bring about the birth of justice.”

-The speech is often remembered as King’s “Maladjusted Address.”
+This speech is often remembered as King’s “Maladjusted Address.”
 “Certainly,” he said, “we all want to achieve the well-adjusted life in order to avoid neurotic and schizophrenic personalities.
 But I must honestly say to you, my friends, that there are some things in our country and some things in the world to which I'm proud to be maladjusted, to which I call upon all people of good will to be maladjusted until the good society is realized.”

 Now! was the time for change.
 Now! was the time for turning polite society upside down.
 Now! was the time for extending the privileges of being an American to every citizen of this Union, burgeoning in perfection.